-Here are rendered American cities as livable, workable, sustainable and green cities.
+Here are rendered American cities as livable, workable, sustainable cities with extremely low carbon emissions.
 Inner city transportation hubs with pedestrian traffic necessary for social and economical human relations.
+Cities with scalable transportation systems.
 Cities with high inner city land values and rent, caused by urban restructuring to derive the "best use" of centrally located land.
 Cities that have undergone complete/intensive urban restructuring, with spatially centralized urban centers.
 The inner city becomes a base for headquarter and executive decision-making centers; a place for rapid decisions and information flow.

 In these cities you'll find executive centers in close proximity to each other, creating a reduction in decision-making time.
 You'll find no traffic congestion, nor road-rage, nor parking hassles; no loud, roaring, smoggy, dangerous boulevards.
 Only a very convenient commute and a very appealing urban lifestyle.
 These are cities that express individualism through the consumption of a transit system as an aesthetic object.
 Cities in which the desire for space with social meaning is fulfilled; the dissatisfaction with contemporary urbanism is rectified.